lordmauve/dsls-talk/index.rst

 * A **domain** means a problem space.
 * A **Domain Specific Language (DSL)** is a language designed to better solve problems in that space.
-* Python is a general purpose language, good for many problem spaces.
-* May be Turing-complete, or not
-* We want to use Python for our general purpose stuff

 SQL